Sharing Volunteer Experiences Study

 So, unsure of the exact next design step, we opted to test our two most promising concepts with an even mix of Self-Motivated (core user base) and Community-Motivated (new user target) volunteers.

-Beyond excited to run our first real research study, I put together a Notion repo of all our test documentation and began recruiting users who fit into our personas from our opt-in test pool via Calendly.
+Beyond excited to run our first real research study, I put together a Notion repo of all our test documentation for the rest of the company and began recruiting users who fit into our personas from our opt-in test pool via Calendly.

 Once we had the goal and structure of the test set, the design team moved into production.
 We began with text-based wireframes to indicate content modules the flows we would need to design.
+I designed one flow and my team mate Will Justice created the other.
 This also became the foundation of my test script.

 Our team uses Figma, which allowed us to all collaborate on the same prototypes via browser.
 This made dividing up high fidelity visual design and linking screens a snap!